Verssae/NeuroJIT/README.md

 ## 3. Customizing NeuroJIT

-To modify NeuroJIT and perform custom experiments, you can extend or modify the neurojit module by referring to the scripts described so far.
-Here are some examples of the code you can reference for module extensions:
+To modify NeuroJIT and conduct custom experiments, you can extend the neurojit module by referring to the scripts described above.
+Below are the key modules you should consider to customize NeuroJIT:

 - `neurojit.commit.py`: The function `Mining.only_method_changes(repo, commit_hash)` filters commits that only modify methods and saves the method bodies to the cache.
 You can modify this function to use other filtering methods.
-- `neurojit.cuf.metrics.py`: The `MethodUnderstandabilityFeatures` class calculates commit understandability features at the method level, and the `CommitUnderstandabilityFeatures` class calculates features for each method in the commit.
-You can modify these classes to add new features or change existing features.
+- `neurojit.cuf.metrics.py`: The `MethodUnderstandabilityFeatures` and `CommitUnderstandabilityFeatures` classes calculate commit understandability features of method-level commits.
+You can modify these classes if you wish to change the detailed methodology for extracting the features.
 - `scripts/environment.py`: This script includes the environment variables used in the scripts.
-Modify the environment variables to perform custom experiments.
+You can modify the environment variables to perform custom experiments.